Sinking of the RMS Lusitania: Background

-When Lusitania was built, her construction and operating expenses were subsidized by the British government, with the provision that she could be converted to an Armed Merchant Cruiser if need be.
-At the outbreak of the First World War, the British Admiralty considered her for requisition as an armed merchant cruiser, and she was put on the official list of AMCs.
+When Lusitania was built, her construction and operating expenses were subsidized by the British government, with the provision that she could be converted to an armed merchant cruiser (AMC) if need be.
+Pillars and supports were included in her design to allow the emplacement of 12 6-inch guns, and she was listed as a "Royal Naval Reserve Merchant Vessel".
+In the 1914 edition of Jane's All the World's Fighting Ships, its silhouette was listed for identification reasons as a civilian liner, together with Mauretania and all liners of all nations capable of over 18 knots.
+Brassley's 1914 The Naval Annual categorised her as a "Royal Naval Reserved Merchant Cruiser".

-The Admiralty then cancelled their earlier decision and decided not to use her as an AMC after all; large liners such as Lusitania consumed enormous quantities of coal (910 tons/day, or 37.6 tons/hour) and became a serious drain on the Admiralty's fuel reserves, so express liners were deemed inappropriate for the role when smaller cruisers would do.
-They were also very distinctive; so smaller liners were used as transports instead.
-Lusitania remained on the official AMC list and was listed as an auxiliary cruiser in the 1914 edition of Jane's All the World's Fighting Ships, along with Mauretania.
+At the outbreak of the First World War, the British Admiralty considered her for requisition as an AMC.
+However the Admiralty then cancelled their decision and decided not to use her as an AMC after all; large liners such as Lusitania consumed enormous quantities of coal (910 tons/day, or 37.6 tons/hour) and became a serious drain on the Admiralty's fuel reserves, so express liners were deemed inappropriate for the role when smaller cruisers would do.
+They were also very distinctive, so smaller liners were used as transports instead.

 At the outbreak of hostilities, fears for the safety of Lusitania and other great liners ran high.
-During the ship's first eastbound crossing after the war started, she was painted in a drab grey colour scheme in an attempt to mask her identity and make her more difficult to detect visually.
-When it turned out that the German Navy was kept in check by the Royal Navy, and their commerce threat almost entirely evaporated, it very soon seemed that the Atlantic was safe for ships like Lusitania, if the bookings justified the expense of keeping them in service.
+During the ship's first wartime eastbound crossing, she was painted a flat grey to mask her identity and make her more difficult to detect visually.
+When it turned out that the German Navy was kept in check by the Royal Navy, and their commerce threat almost entirely evaporated, it very soon appeared that the Atlantic was safe for large passenger liners like Lusitania, if the bookings justified the expense of keeping them in service.

-Many of the large liners were laid up over the autumn and winter of 1914–1915, in part due to falling demand for passenger travel across the Atlantic, and in part to protect them from damage due to mines or other dangers.
-Among the most recognizable of these liners, some were eventually used as troop transports, while others became hospital ships.
-Lusitania remained in commercial service; although bookings aboard her were by no means strong during that autumn and winter, demand was strong enough to keep her in civilian service.
+Many of the large liners were laid up over the autumn and winter of 1914–1915, in part due to falling demand for passenger travel across the Atlantic, and in part to protect them from naval mines or other dangers.
+Among the most recognizable of these liners, some were eventually used as troop transports or hospital ships.
+Although bookings were by no means strong during that autumn and winter of 1914-15, demand was sufficient to keep her in civilian service.
 Economizing measures were taken, however.
 One of these was the shutting down of her No. 4 boiler room to conserve coal and crew costs; this reduced her maximum speed from over 25 to 21 kn.
 Even so, she was the fastest first-class passenger liner left in commercial service.

-With apparent dangers evaporating, the ship's disguised paint scheme was also dropped and she was returned to civilian colours.
-Her name was picked out in gilt, her funnels were repainted in their usual Cunard livery, and her superstructure was painted white again.
+With apparent dangers evaporating, the ship's disguised paint scheme was also dropped and she was returned to her civilian colours.
+Her name was picked out in gilt, her funnels repainted in their usual Cunard livery, and her superstructure painted white again.
 One alteration was the addition of a bronze/gold coloured band around the base of the superstructure just above the black paint.